 With these rings we choose one another and join our lives together forever.
 I love you.

 PARTNERS’ you have pledged yourselves to a lifetime of helping, sharing and caring for one another.
-May these rings be a treasured reminder of the glad promises you have made today and show the world you are married.
+May these rings be a treasured reminder of the glad promises you have made today and show the world you are united as one.

 Today, before your adoring family and friends you declare to cherish, love, and care for one another for the rest of your lives.